Urban Encounters: Trapping and the Impact of Habitat Destruction

 The loss of habitat fragments animal populations, isolating them in smaller areas that may not support sustainable populations.
 This fragmentation can lead to decreased biodiversity, as species struggle to survive in diminished and disconnected habitats.
 For urban wildlife, this often means adapting to a rapidly changing environment or facing the risk of extinction.

 Urban wildlife, or City Wildlife, includes a diverse range of species that have adapted to living in or near human settlements.
-These animals, from raccoons and squirrels to coyotes and birds of prey, find themselves in a precarious position as their natural habitats are overtaken by urban sprawl.
+These animals, from raccoons and squirrels to coyotes, foxes and birds of prey, find themselves in a precarious position as their natural habitats are overtaken by urban sprawl.
 They are forced to navigate the new challenges of urban life, including traffic, pollution, and a limited food supply.
 In some cases, these species thrive and even proliferate, leading to conflicts with human populations.

 The Role of Trapping in Urban Wildlife Management